tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 7. For detailed descriptions of all configuration options that can be selected in the CMake GUI, consult [CMake options documentation](./CMakeOptions.md).

-*NOTE:* Plenty of red warnings in the lower window of CMake can be expected and ignored as long as it states *Configuring done* at the end.
+*NOTE:* Plenty of red warnings in the log panel are [fine](./FAQ.md#cmake_warnings).

 8. After configuration process has successfully finished, click *Generate*.
 9. After generation process is done click *Open Project*.
-It will open the OpenInfraPlatform solution in Visual Studio.
+It will open the solution in Visual Studio.

-## <a name="Building_OIP"></a> Building the OpenInfraPlatform in Visual Studio
+## <a name="Building_OIP"></a> Building the Open Infra Platform in Visual Studio

 ### <a name="FirstTime"></a> First Time

-When compiling OpenInfraPlatform for the first time, these projects should first be built.
+When compiling OIP for the first time, these projects should first be built.

 * In the *project browser* open *OpenInfraPlatform* project folder.
   In the folder *Commands* build  **OpenInfraPlatform.Commands.UpdateBoostMpl**.